John Reid, Baron Reid of Cardowan: Political ideology

 At university, Reid was a member of the Communist Party of Great Britain.
 With the support of Communist and Labour students, he became president of the students' union.
-After leaving university, he became a researcher for Scottish Labour.
-Reid believes that any socialist, or indeed any rational person, should be a revisionist on principle.
+After leaving university, he became a professional Labour Party activist, linked politically with Neil Kinnock.

 As an advisor to Neil Kinnock, Reid was one of the earliest advocates for reforms to the Labour Party.
 In 1983, after the Labour Party's worst electoral defeat in 65 years, and at Kinnock's request, he put on a single sheet of paper what he thought had made Labour unelectable: "Leaderless, unpatriotic, dominated by demagogues, policies fifteen years out of date".
 Elected to Parliament in 1987 as the Member of Parliament for Motherwell North, within two years he was appointed to the Shadow Front Bench as spokesperson for Children.
 In 1990, Reid was appointed as Defence spokesperson.

 When the former Yugoslavia was breaking up in the 1990s, Reid was in dialogue with the Bosnian Serbs.
 During the Bosnian War, Reid struck up a friendship with Radovan Karadžić, later to be indicted as a war criminal.
 Reid admitted he spent three days at a luxury Geneva lakeside hotel as a guest of Karadžić in 1993.